vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

  ```

 ### 2.Run your NER model
-Now that you're set up, enter the below to start running MonkeyLearn’s NER analysis:
+As now everything is set up, enter the below to start running MonkeyLearn’s NER analysis:
  ```
 rom monkeylearn import MonkeyLearn

 ml = MonkeyLearn('<<Your API key here>>')
 model_id = 'ex_A9nCcXfn'
-data = ['first text', {'text': 'SpaceX is an aerospace manufacturer and space transport services company headquartered in California.
-It was founded in 2002 by entrepreneur and investor Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.', 'external_id': 'ANY_ID'}, ''] response = ml.extractors.extract(model_id, data=data)
+data = ['first text', {'text': 'DevIncept is An environment, where you not only have to read or watch videos but interactive modules where you can test your skills and compete with other participants. ', 'external_id': 'ANY_ID'}, ''] response = ml.extractors.extract(model_id, data=data)

 print(response.body)
 ```
 ### 3. Output your model
-The output will be a Python dict generated from the JSON sent by MonkeyLearn – in the same order as the input text – and should look something like this:
+The result will is a Python dict generated from the JSON sent by MonkeyLearn – in the same order as the input text – and should look something like this:

 ```
 [